ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/widgets/table.md

 ## Component Specific Actions (CSA)

-Following actions of color picker component can be controlled using the component specific actions(CSA):
+The following actions of the component can be controlled using component specific actions(CSA):

 | <div style={{ width:"100px"}}> Actions </div> | <div style={{ width:"135px"}}> Description </div> | <div style={{width: "200px"}}> How To Access </div>|
 | :------------ | :---------- | :------------ |